Infographic - importing processed plant-based animal feed

-We will confirm the findings of the desk audit and verify that the biosecurity risks are mitigated at every step along import pathway.
-We will inspect, as required the farm production, manufacturing, storage, transport and export certification.
+A site audit is undertaken to confirm the findings of the desk audit and verify that the biosecurity risks are mitigated to an acceptable level before export.
+This involves reviewing the facility’s processes and records, and inspecting as necessary the farm production, manufacturing, storage, and transport.

 Step 5: Application decision

-We may also refuse to grant a permit if we have insufficient information for our biosecurity risk assessment.
+We may also refuse to grant a permit if we have insufficient information for our assessment.

 Step 6: Arrival of the goods in Australia